PsiUpsilonEI/Bylaws/README.md

 1. Shall maintain a collection of mental health resources and guides for accessing them.
 2. Shall educate brothers on how to manage or help others manage a mental health crisis.
 3. Shall not be required nor expected to personally manage the acute mental health crisis of a brother as a duty of this office.

+#### Diversity, Equity, and Inclusion Chairman

+1. Shall serve as a point of contact for brothers who have questions and concerns about diversity and inclusion.
+2. Shall organize and run a semesterly training to educate brothers on understanding and addressing issues related to bias, discrimination, and privilege.
+3. Shall regularly educate the brotherhood on information highlighting and celebrating various cultures and identities.

 ## Article VI: Committees